UW-MLGEO/MLGEO2024_bencohen/README.md

 # ESS 569 Autumn 2024
 Ben Cohen
+My personal favorite Earth science topics include: remote sensing, sea ice, photogrammetry, and how the previous intersect with other disciplines such as ecology, atmospheric sciences, etc.
 ## Installing and activating this repository
 To clone and activate my repository, follow the steps below in your terminal: